hannnhb/EasySwipeMenuLayout/README.md

 - You need to add library dependencies infomation to build.gradle in your module.

-      compile 'com.github.anzaizai:EasySwipeMenuLayout:1.1.4'
+      compile implementation 'com.github.hannnhb:EasySwipeMenuLayout:1.1.4.2'

 - last original releases version is 1.1.4 can be use
-- last custom releases version is 1.1.4.1 can be use.
-This version update callback swipe left and right
+- last custom releases version is 1.1.4.2 can be use.
+This version update callback swipe left, right, start and finish

 ## step 3
 - User EasySwipeMenuLayout as the top-level root layout the needs to be added slide swipe menu the funcation views.